Phone: 024 76150853, internal extension 50853

 Room: H012, ground floor of the Humanities Building

 - 2016-2018: Assistant Professor of Modern European History, University of Warwick

 - 2013-2016: Postdoctoral Prize Research Fellow (JRF), Nuffield College, University of Oxford

 - 2008: MPhil, Modern European History, University of Cambridge

 - 2004: BA(Hons), University of Sydney

 I am currently working on two monographs, one quite distinct from my early work and one that extends it.
 My first project (funded by the British Academy; Oxford University Press; and the Humanities Research Fund, University of Warwick) takes me into Spain’s swansong of colonial engagement in North Africa, specifically in Morocco.
-Here I look at the role of the Spanish military elite in building the city of Tetouan from 1912 to 1956, and the impact it had on visions of Spain's place in the world in the twentieth century.
-Articles related to this project will weave together my Spanish and German fields of expertise, especially as the German presence in North Africa increased during WWII.
+Here I look at the building of the city of Tetouan from 1912 to 1956, and the impact it had on visions of world order.
+Articles related to this project weave together my Spanish and German fields of expertise, especially as the German presence in North Africa increased during WWII.
 The second project I am developing grows out of my earlier work on the 1850s.
-It will draw together my interests in conservative politics during the period 1848 to 1989, probing those incumbents, political habits, and material cultures that were suddenly suspended in time during democratization in Germany.
-In doing so, it asks much larger international and indeed global questions about regime transition.
+It will draw together my interests in the politics of property in Germany and German property abroad, probing questions of sovereignty across the period 1871 to 1990.